 Blackridge Elementary is located in the rapidly growing city of Herriman, and is home to over 1,000 students.
 Our Ravens are encouraged to SOAR by Seeking for success, Overcoming challenges, Achieving goals, and Reaching high.
 The Blackridge faculty is dedicated to helping students SOAR by giving them a well-rounded education, developing independent thinking, and fostering a love of learning in each student.
 Each week, teams of teachers participate in PLC meetings to discuss student growth, achievement, and share curriculum ideas, all while keeping the student in mind.

-Blackridge is a Leader in Me school, and students are engaged in lessons each week that help them learn the seven habits of happy kids.
-Teachers integrate these traits and activities into every part of their curriculum, which helps the students become leaders in their classrooms, and in the community.
+Blackridge is a Golden Gate Kids school, and students are engaged in building positive connections with others as they apply the articles of a pledge in their personal lives.
+Teachers integrate and reinforce prosocial behavior into every part of their curriculum, which helps the students become leaders in their classrooms, and in the community.
 In addition, the faculty at Blackridge has a STEM focus, and students participate in activities that are focused on science, technology, engineering, and math.
 Students often do coding on the computers, engineering projects, and hands-on science experiments, that help them make connections to STEM concepts in their everyday lives.

 RISE is a collection of computer-adaptive assessments given to Utah students beginning in grade 3 (science in grade 4) in English language arts (ELA), math and science.
 RISE assessments provide questions that assess students’ ability to apply higher-order thinking skills and better emulate real tasks students may encounter in education and in life.